Sam Richards (writer): Dismissal from Dartington

 From 2006, Richards was an outspoken opponent of the proposed closure and move to Falmouth of Dartington College of Arts, the last small independent arts college in the UK, where he had taught part-time for 30 years.
 He was a founder member of the "Save Dartington College Campaign" which existed not only to save the college, but to question the processes and interests which led to its closure.
 Richards said that "the whole ethos of Dartington can't and won't be transplanted down there.
 Once you have taken it away from the place where it grew from, it will become something else."

 He was suspended from the college over a satirical article he published on the campaign website that criticised the college administration and, in particular, principal Andrew Brewerton.
 Following a hearing, he was dismissed for gross insubordination, a decision that he appealed against, maintaining that it was unfair and biased against him.
 The appeal tribunal agreed that if Richards apologised to Brewerton he could be reinstated, giving guidelines as to what the apology should contain.
 However, the apology he wrote was not accepted by Brewerton and Richards refused to compromise further.

 Current activities

 Richards worked part-time at the University of Plymouth from the early 1990s to 2018.
 He now lectures for the Academy Sound and Music in Exeter.

-In 2012 he became a member of the Board of Soundart Radio, a community FM radio station for in South Devon.
-In November 2012 he became Chair of Soundart's Board.
-He is also an improviser and jazz pianist, and played with the improving group Half Moon Assemblage with Lona Kozik, Elie Fruchter and, occasionally, Tim Sayer.
+He is an improviser and jazz pianist, and played with the improving group Half Moon Assemblage with Lona Kozik, Elie Fruchter and, occasionally, Tim Sayer.
 He also does regular monthly gigs with the Jazzlab, an experimental band that plays free jazz, electronic/instrumental freeform pieces, and sometimes Richards' own poetry - which has a political edge.
 As a poet and reader he occasionally participates in local readings and has guested and headlined for many groups.

-From 2017-19 He was composer and radio programme maker for Sounding Coastal Change, an Open University project funded by the Arts and Humanities Research Council, and focussing on the North Norfolk Coast.
+From 2017 to 2019 He was composer and radio programme maker for Sounding Coastal Change, an Open University project funded by the Arts and Humanities Research Council, and focussing on the North Norfolk Coast.